Author: Uniqtech Co.

 Two common, introductory ways to evaluate models is to use Euclidean Distance function for regression and cross entropy loss for classification tasks (categoric data).
 Here's our medium article on Uniqtech's Guide to Euclidean Distance vs Manhattan Distance Functions for Regression.
 Here's our medium article on Uniqtech's Guide to Cross Entropy Loss Function Our pro members can read these articles for free.
 Just message us on the Message tab to get a copy.
 We will also send you all kinds of PDF goodies such as top cheat sheets and tech notes.
 You can also sign up to be Medium members using our link Become a Medium.com member.
 Many awesome authors and developers publish on medium.

-Distance function can also be similarity measures - how similar is our prediction from the ground truth.
+Different distance function can be used as the similarity measures - how similar is our prediction from the ground truth.
+The choice of distance function, similarity measures depend on the goal of the model and the task at hand.

 Calculate Jaccard Similarity.
 Useful in object detection, computer vision tasks.